akellermann97/brot-dev/content/posts/iphone-11-review/index.md

 {{< exif src="/img/iphone11/IMG_3451.jpg" >}}
 This iPhone has some pretty high performing optical image stabilization.
 If shooting in automatic mode, if you held the camera still, and the algorithm gods had deemed it so, I would find the iPhone shooting as slow as 1/60th of a second.

 Shooting at 1/60th of a second produced images that were still sharp, and if you went into a third-party app like Halide and selected full-manual, you could get images that were sharp down to 1/15th of a second.
-Unfortunately in automatic mode the camera never got this low, which is a shame, since lower shutter speeds keep that ISO low and high ISO is where the camera starts to really fall apart.
+Unfortunately in automatic mode the camera never got this low, which is a shame, since lower shutter speeds keep that ISO low and high ISO is where the image quality starts to suffer.

 ## The RAWs
-The RAWs out of this camera are finnicky.
+The RAWs out of this camera are finicky.
 Under good lighting, they can be quite easy to work with.
 In Capture One, they're pretty easy to correct the basic flaws.
 Limited Dynamic range means you'll need to bring down the highlights and up the shadows to get something looking more 'normal' as a base, and there's quite a bit of vignetting in the corners that needs to be corrected.

 ### RAW vs Processed RAW vs HEIC
 {{< figure src="/img/iphone11/no_adjustments.jpg" caption="Raw imported into Capture One and exported with no adjustments" >}}